Twelve. That’s the number of waterfalls we saw on the hike to Hyalite Lake.

-The next few waterfalls were not actually along the trail.
-Twin Falls is a short detour off to the right, while Silken Skein Falls requires a detour to the left about 0.5 miles.
+The next few waterfalls aren’t directly along the trail.
+Twin Falls is a short detour off to the right, while Silken Skein Falls requires a detour to the left about 0.5 miles (0.8 km).
 The trail is unmarked, but obvious, and I highly recommend taking it.
 This is one of our favorite waterfalls.
 There are 5 different steps of the waterfall; all of them are not visible at once, but a little bit of scrambling and bouldering will get you up to each step in turn.
 From the top step of Silken Skein Falls, a glance to the west provides the best view of Maid of the Mist Falls, high on the face of Maid of the Mist Mountain.

 The next three waterfalls are each about 0.7 miles (1.1 km) apart; #6 is Unnamed Falls, #7 is Champagne Falls, followed about a mile later by Shower Falls, then Apex Falls, then a small waterfall that I don’t know the name of.
 Waterfall #11 is Alpine Falls.
 And last but not least, in the middle of the last section of switchbacks before reaching Hyalite Lake, is S’il Vous Plait Falls.
 I don’t have photos of all of them, but I think I have enough that you’ll get the gist.
 Lots of pretty waterfalls on the way to a high mountain lake.
 Definitely a hike that I highly recommend!

 The Important Stuff:

-- Getting there: from N 19th avenue in Bozeman, MT, head up Hyalite Canyon Road; when the road forks just past the reservoir, keep right
+- Getting there: from Bozeman, head up Hyalite Canyon Road; when the road forks just past the reservoir, keep right

 - Fees & passes: none

 - Camping: 3 small campgrounds (10-17 sites); $14 per night, reservations accepted